kkarsten62/QMapShack.AppImage/README.md

 * Some Linux skills to handle a terminal
 ## Be aware
 * You are using software from a development branch.
 QMapShack is most of time quite stable during development process - but there is no guarantee!
 * This setup is valid as long as there are no changes in the prerequisites to build QMapShack (ex.
 CMakefile.txt, PROJ, GDAL, CMake, etc.).
 Then the Dockerfile needs to be updated according to the changes of the new prerequisites.
 * When already using a stable QMapShack version it is advice to **backup** your existing personal QMapShack data (Tracks, Routes, DBs, Maps, etc.) prior for using QMapShack.AppImage.
 Do not forget to save your setting files also, for example in a Ubuntu and Fedora environment:

 		cp -r ~/.config/QLandkarte ~/.config/QLandkarte.bak

 * The Docker daemon binds to a Unix socket instead of a TCP port.
 By default that Unix socket is owned by the user `root` and other users can only access it using `sudo`.
-The Docker daemon always runs as the `root` user.
+The Docker daemon a lways runs as the `root` user.
 So please be carefull in using with root access rights (sudo).
 See [here](https://docs.docker.com/engine/install/linux-postinstall/) for more details.
 ## Using a ready to go one-click QMapShack.AppImage
 If you prefer to use an already build QMapshack.AppImage executable file based on one of the latest development commits you can download it from the Wiki page.
-In addition you will find older QMapShackAppImage which are out of service.
+In addition you will find olde r QMapShackAppImage which are out of service.
 ### [Download from Wiki page](https://github.com/kkarsten62/QMapShack.AppImage/wiki)
 Choose one of the existing executable downloads which fits best to your Linux distribution.
 No further installation is required.
 One click and QMapShack should start.
 *Have fun with QMapshack.AppImage.*
 # Installation
 ## Install Docker
 Details about Docker and the installation steps for the wide range of Linux distribution can be found [here](https://docs.docker.com/engine/install/).
-An external installation guide for openSUSE installation can be found [here](https://www.osradar.com/install-docker-opensuse-15-2-15-1/), and for Manjaro [here](https://linuxconfig.org/manjaro-linux-docker-installation).
+An external installation guide for openSUSE can be found [here](https://www.osradar.com/install-docker-opensuse-15-2-15-1/), and for Manjaro [here](https://linuxconfig.org/manjaro-linux-docker-installation).

 Verify that Docker Engine is installed correctly by running the `hello-world` image.